XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/basic-data-types.md

 ### Hash Prefixes
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/protocol/HashPrefix.h "Source")

 In many cases, the XRP Ledger prefixes an object's binary data with a 4-byte code before calculating its hash, so that objects of different types have different hashes even if their binary formats are the same.
-The 4-byte codes are structured as three bytes of ASCII followed by a zero byte.
+The existing 4-byte codes are structured as three alphabetic characters, encoded as ASCII, followed by a zero byte.

 Some types of hash appear in API requests and responses.
 Others are only calculated as the first step of signing a certain type of data, or calculating a higher-level hash.
 The following table shows all 4-byte hash prefixes the XRP Ledger uses: